 Like most believers, I have a pool of money that I give to Kingdom causes every year.
 Ultimately, all of this money is the Lord’s, and I look to Him to help me direct it to the places He wants me to invest it.
 It is not a big pot of money, but it is enough that I can afford to invest in a new ministry, at least a little bit.
 And the fact that someone would reach out to me and want to share their ministry with me might very well be an opportunity from the Lord for my family and an opportunity to encourage one of God’s workers!

 Even a household with the average American wage of $50,000 a year after taxes will have around $4000 a year to invest in Kingdom endeavors if they tithe.

 $40,000 Net Income

 $4,000 Annual Tithe of Net (10%)

-I went to a conference a few years ago where there were a lot of national directors for many mission agencies and they were talking about the greatest needs of the World Christian Movement and they mentioned the top two needs were:
+We went to a conference recently where there were a lot of national directors for many mission agencies, and they were talking about the greatest needs of the World Christian Movement.
+They mentioned the top two needs were:

-Romans 10:14-15 says it this way
+Romans 10:14-15 says it this way:

 “Everyone who calls on the name of the Lord will be saved.”
 How, then, can they call on the one they have not believed in?
 And how can they believe in the one of whom they have not heard?
 And how can they hear without someone preaching to them?
 And how can anyone preach unless they are sent?
 As it is written: “How beautiful are the feet of those who bring good news!”

-One of the greatest things we do with our finances is make sure that the Kingdom workers have all the resources they need to do God’s work.
+One of the greatest things we do with our finances is make sure the Kingdom workers have all the resources they need to do God’s work.

 In this day and age, we honor the military in our country who protect us and keep us safe.
 As a country, we need to make sure they have all they need to do their job.
-In like manner, we need to make sure that our Kingdom workers (church and missionaries) have what they need to represent us to the ends of the earth and do their job.
+In like manner, we need to make sure our Kingdom workers (churches and missionaries) have what they need to represent us to the ends of the earth and do their job.